MyrianBeatriz/Spring-Book-Library-Management/README.md

-Simple teaching app based on Spring Boot 3.*
+Spring Boot application that manages a collection of Book instances in a personal library